justin2004/weblog/DRAFTS/git_repo_as_rdf/README.md

 SPARQL is a declarative query language.
 The ease of using SPARQL has a bit to do with the thoughtfulness of the domain modeling.

-Below I pose several question of the data that I obtain answers to with SPARQL.
+Below I pose several question to the data and I obtain answers with SPARQL.

 ## How